-The Board of Directors of the Company are committed to attaining and implementing the highest standards of corporate governance.
-The Board has reviewed the Company's corporate governance practices in relation to the best practice recommendations released by the Australian Securities Exchange Corporate Governance Council.
+The Board of Directors (Board) of the Company are committed to attaining and implementing the highest standards of corporate governance.
+The Board has reviewed the Company's corporate governance practices in accordance with the 3rd Edition of the Australian Securities Exchanges (ASX) Corporate Governance Principles and Recommendations of the ASX Corporate Governance Council.
 The Board supports the intent of the best practice recommendations and recognises that given the present size and scope of the Company it is not practical to institute all of the best practice recommendations at present.